TGOlson/dupertest/README.md

-# mockrr
+# dupertest

-A node library for creating and testing actions upon controllers.
+A node library for creating and testing actions upon controllers without having to spin up a live server.
+Because unit testing controllers in node should be easier.

-* Note: this module is still heavily under development.
-The implementation has been verified, but needs testing before released into the wild.
+(and an acknowledged spoof on supertest)

+Note: a mock database such as [mockgoose](https://github.com/mccormicka/Mockgoose/) is also suggested when unit testing.

-## Unit test controllers the right way
+## Unit Test Node Controllers the Right Way

-You're developing a node application, and you want to test a controller.
-Should be simple, right?
-Unfortunately, not.

-I've seen too many guides prescribing one to start a test server, make requests to that server, and test the response.
-That has a time and a place, but isn't unit testing.
-With ```mockrr``` you can tests node controllers like you want to.
+Unit testing node controllers should be simple.
+Rails has it easy with Rspec, but unfortunately nothing have come to save the day for node, yet.
+Jasmine is great at testing code, but doesn't go very far with app logic.
+Supertest extends where Jasmine leaves off, but goes too far in spinning up a server to test.
+Unit tests shouldn't use live servers or even databases, enter ```dupertest```.
+Tests node controllers like you want to.

+## Example Usage

-Imagine you have an ```entities-controller``` with a ```show``` action that you want to test.
-For example:
+Imagine an ```entities-controller``` with a ```show``` action that needs to be tested.

 ```javascript
 exports.show = function(req, res) {